 Disinfect common, shared household objects, such as your computer mouse and keyboard, telephone, television remote control, etc. with a disinfectant.

 Stay home from work and school until you have been fever free for 24 hours, without the aid of fever reducing medicine.

 Isolate yourself from roommates or family members as much as possible.

 Anyone who has been in close contact with you within 24 hours of your getting sick should contact their health care provider, if they have an underlying health condition.

-Flu shots are available in the Injection Clinic while supplies.
+Flu shots are no longer available in the Injection Clinic.